Haaziq Kazi

-Haaziq Kazi (born 8 April 2006) is a middle-school student from Pune, India known for his project (alias ERVIS) to clean ocean from wastes (primarily plastic).
-Haaziq is one of the youngest presenters at TEDx at multiple occasions.
-He was widely covered by media for being young innovator and titled a 'child prodigy' by many.
+Haaziq Kazi (born 8 April 2006) is a former middle school student from Pune, India known for his project (alias ERVIS) to remove waste (primarily plastic) from the world's oceans.
+Haaziq was one of the youngest presenters at TEDx at multiple occasions.
+He was widely covered by media for being a young innovator and titled a 'child prodigy' by many.
 ERVIS is the creation of Haaziq which is a large vessel in the ocean with multiple saucers attached to it.
 ERVIS could help suck wastes out the surface of oceans.
 He has also interacted with press and media to raise awareness on the plastic problem and how it is affecting marine life.

 Background

 Haaziq as a student of Grade VIII (2019), in Indus International School Pune; as part of project had created a prototype of a ship called ERVIS which is an alias assigned to the large ship to clean ocean of waste materials as part of cleaning the nature.
 He presented at TED ED weekend in New York in June 2017 where he did his first international Talk.
 Subsequently, he has spoken at TedxGateway in Mumbai on his journey of ERVIS and the peril of plastic pollution.